kyma-project/website/content/blog-posts/2019-10-07-release-notes-1.6/index.md

 This release brings you [Hydroform](https://github.com/kyma-incubator/hydroform/blob/master/README.md ), an infrastructure SDK you can use to create and manage Kubernetes clusters provisioned on the chosen cloud provider.
 The idea behind Hydroform is to provide an easy way of creating infrastructure.
 Having a common library used across products such as Kyma CLI or Compass significantly simplifies cluster provisioning and management.
 Currently, Hydroform supports Google Cloud Platform and Gardener, the latter using [Terraform provider for Gardener](https://github.com/kyma-incubator/terraform-provider-gardener) to ensure smooth cluster provisioning.

+## Logging

+### Added support for Fluent Bit

+So far, Loki came with the default [Promtail](https://github.com/grafana/loki) log collector configuration.
+From this release, Kyma supports [Fluent Bit](https://fluentbit.io/) as a yet another log collector.

 ## Serverless

 ### Function Controller enhanced with new features